 If you are buying a car to get the maximum efficiency, then better stick to the manual gearbox.
 AMT, or automated manual transmission, is the most budget-friendly forms of automatic transmission and is necessarily a manual gearbox without a clutch.
 What it mostly does is replaces the clutch with a device that shifts the gears automatically, but provides better efficiency, since no clutch is used.

-Apart from all the confusion you go through while picking the right machine for you, you need to be sure of a car insurance policy.
+Apart from all the confusion you go through while picking the right machine, you need to be sure of buying a car insurance policy too.
 Driving an uninsured vehicle in India is an offence.
-All the more, a car insurance policy also protects your car against damages caused due to accidents, theft and other calamities.
+All the more, to buy car insurance policy that protects your car against damages caused due to accidents, theft and other calamities.